rikhuijzer/phd-thesis/chapters/discussion.typ

 Future research could investigate whether improvements can be made in the predictive performance of psychological questionnaires.
 In our research, traditional psychological measures performed poorer than physical measures or individual questions.
-More specifically, the NEO-PI-3 personality test is widely used and regarded as a good measure with high validity and reliability, but it predicted poorer than physical tests in Chapter 4 and #textcite(<tedeholm2023predictors>).
+More specifically, the NEO-PI-3 personality test is widely used and regarded as a good measure with high validity and reliability, but it predicted poorer than physical tests, such as 2800 meters time, in Chapter 4 and #textcite(<tedeholm2023predictors>).
 This is in contrast to the experiences of both Dutch special forces operators and U.S. Navy SEALs, who reported that psychology played a more important role than physical fitness in their selection.
 They witnessed many individuals with excellent physical fitness drop out, and many individuals with poor physical fitness make it through.
 This could mean that there is still room for improvement in the predictive performance of psychological questionnaires.